 I’m going to explain these levels (and when to use each one) to help you decide which methods to use depending on the types of clients you work with, the level of engagement you want, and the volume of clients you want to re-engage with.

-- The next level of engagement would be to send a personalised letter or email to a client maybe about something you saw recently, and thought would be useful for them.
-It is personalised and therefore you can ask a question and start a conversation.
+- The next level of engagement would be to send a personalized letter or email to a client may be about something you saw recently, and thought would be useful for them.
+It is personalized and therefore you can ask a question and start a conversation.

-- The next level up is to offer them something more formal – a review or a meeting with you online, by phone or in person (where that’s appropriate) to review, audit, assess a situation they might have.
+- The next level up is to offer them something more formal – a review or a meeting with you online, by phone, or in person (where that’s appropriate) to review, audit, and assess a situation they might have.
 For past clients, this could be a free review.

 - At the top level, but involving the highest engagement, is to pick up the phone and call to ask them about what is going on which might give rise to an opportunity to engage them about the way you could help.
 It could be just a piece of advice to keep them going or maybe there is more substantial paid work needed.

 You can choose to do all or any of these strategies and you might want to pick and choose.
-It’s not a one size fits all.
-There might be some where you want to do a call and some you might just want to stay in touch via a newsletter.
+It’s not a one-size-fits.
+There might be somewhere you want to do a call and some you might just want to stay in touch via a newsletter.